Schnubbione/APXO/README.md

 ## Highlights

-- **Agent v1 Engine** - Type-safe simulation (`src/lib/simulation/engine.ts`) covering the fixed-seat auction, 12-15 monthly ticks, forecast-based airline repricing, attention boosts, and anti-collusion guardrails.
+- **Agent v1 Engine** - Type-safe simulation (`src/lib/simulation/engine.ts`) covering the fixed-seat auction, a 12-15 step countdown, forecast-based airline repricing, attention boosts, and anti-collusion guardrails.
 - **Config-Driven Gameplay** - Default scenario lives in `apxo.config.yaml` and can be overridden for workshops or experiments.
 - **Practice Mode** - Frontend-only training mode (no backend) that runs the engine for quick demo rounds.
 - **Multi-User Lobby** - Socket.IO keeps team registration, admin controls, snapshots, and the leaderboard in sync.